somsubhra88/Obsidian-Vault/Office/Simulation Results of Thompson Sampling.md

 - Regret Bound
 - Estimation of the Bandit Arms Mean

-For simulation we have used two different policies and two different environments,
+For simulation we have used two different policies and two different environments, with this setup we have conducted m

 #### Polices Used
 - Upper Confidence Bound